n3rada/modwrap/README.md

-**modwrap** is a pure Python 3 utility (no external dependencies) that lets you dynamically load and execute functions from any Python module — either via code or command line. 🐍
+**modwrap** is a pure Python 3 utility (no external dependencies) that lets you dynamically load and execute functions from any Python module. 🐍

 ## 📦 Installation